emissary-ingress/emissary/user-guide/getting-started.md

 ## 2. Determine your IP Address

-Note that it may take a while for your load balancer ip address to be provisioned.
-Repeat this command as necessary until you get an ip
+Note that it may take a while for your load balancer IP address to be provisioned.
+Repeat this command as necessary until you get an IP
 address:

 ```shell